nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/using-oauth2.md

 ---
 OAuth2 is a protocol that allows application request authorization to the Nuxeo Platform without getting user's password.

 Nuxeo tries to stay very close to the [OAuth2 RFC](http://tools.ietf.org/html/rfc6749) memorandum to ease client integration.
-Before going any further, because OAuth2 has to make a lot of secure exchanges with clients using query parameters, you **must ensure** to have&nbsp;[configured Nuxeo in HTTPs]({{page page='http-and-https-reverse-proxy-configuration'}}).
+Before going any further, because OAuth2 has to make a lot of secure exchanges with clients using query parameters, you **must ensure** to have [configured Nuxeo in HTTPs]({{page page='http-and-https-reverse-proxy-configuration'}}).

 RFC describes two endpoints: